The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 ## Confirm endpoint - /education/course/register.xhtml (POST)

-Sending this request mimics the confirm button on the confirmation page.
-A successful (200) response will contain the confirmation page in the form of a `text/html` document.
-An unsuccessful (302 or redirect) response will contain a redirect to the error page.
+Sending this request mimics the final confirm button on the confirmation page.
+A successful (200) response will contain the page with the registration result info in the form of a `text/html` document.
+An unsuccessful (302 or redirect) response will redirect to an error page.
 Note the additional parameter `regForm:subgrouplist` which is only needed if registering for an exam with slots.

 The request body needs to contain the following key-value pairs: